workfloworchestrator/orchestrator-core/docs/workshops/advanced/docker-installation.md

 ### Step 3 - Open a browser

 Now point a web browser to `http://localhost:3000/` and have a look around.
-This is fully functional and represents the end-state of the workshop.
+This is a functional orchestrator instance and represents an environment where you can perform the exercises that are part of this workshop.

 !!! tip